Want to lose weight or get fit in 2020? Millions of people will have that as their main New Year’s Resolution.

 And then keep it up!

-Park Runs are free five kilometer events organised across the country on Saturday mornings.
+Park Runs are free ive kilometer events organised across the country on Saturday mornings.
 All ages and shapes of people take part.
-You aren’t trying to get selected for the 2020 Olympics – you are just trying to finish or (if you fancy a bigger challenge) beat your previous time.
+You aren’t trying to get selected for the 2020 Olympics, at the start you are just trying to finish!
+After that if you want you can try to beat your previous time.
 There are junior Parkruns for 4-14s if your kids sound interested.

 There are lots of free apps such Strava that will encourage you to do a little bit better (longer or faster) than your previous best time on whatever route you choose.
 It’s good for hiking and cycling as well.